Learning to Adopt Generative AI: Related Literature

 \section{Related Literature}

-This research contributes to three streams of literature: the digital divide, AI adoption, and dynamic learning processes.
-In the subsequent subsections, we review findings from previous literature and highlight our study's novel additions.
+Our paper contributes to three streams of literature: digital divide, AI adoption, and dynamic learning processes.
+In each subsection, we review findings from previous literature, identify the research gap, and highlight how our study extends the literature.